 Overall I dig Fields and Flocks.
 It takes a game I already enjoyed and makes it longer and more detailed.
 It adds depth and weight to the base game, both things I enjoy.
 I do worry that this may not be for everyone, as some players may prefer the simplicity of the original game.
 Based on the times I’ve played it and the players I’ve played it with, I’ve yet to hear that complaint.
 I’ve also found that I have had no problem introducing the full game with the expansion to new players.
 I felt no need to remove Fields and Flocks and do a teaching game of the original first.

 If you dig Builders of Blankenburg I strongly suggest you check out Fields and Flocks when it comes out.
 If you haven’t tried Builders of Blankenburg I recommend checking that out even more.
 It’s a very solid euro game that does some cool stuff you won’t find anywhere else.

-Fields and Flocks for Builders of Blankenburg is coming to Kickstarter in April.
+EDIT: Fields and Flocks for Builders of Blankenburg is live on Kickstarter right now – June 18th!

 The Fields and Flocks expansion for Builders of Blankenburg failed at funding the first time, but they have edited it and updated it and re-launched on June the 18th.